eburghar/kakpipe/README.md

 with `kakpipe` inside the plugin to automatically setup the file type of the created fifo buffer.

 The `-n` options allows to use the same buffer (name) at each command invocation.
-By default kakpipe always open new buffer which names are formed by the command name + 1st argument + a timestamp.
+By default kakpipe always open a new buffer which name is `-` separated string of the command name, the 1st argument, and a timestamp.

 ```
 define-command -override -params 1.. -docstring 'launch cargo with the given parameters inside kakoune' cargo %{